bytefish/bytefish.de/blog/aspnetcore_multitenancy.md

 }
 ```

-... and we will provide the database access using the ``ApplicationDbContext``:
+And we will provide the database access using the ``ApplicationDbContext``:

 ```csharp
 // Licensed under the MIT license.
 See LICENSE file in the project root for full license information.